 Visit the Munchpak website for more.

-I received the middle size box, the Original Munchpak.
+I received the 10-snack box size.
 I liked the bright, fun packaging and the first thing I noticed was how heavy the box was when I lifted it off my front porch.
 I had no idea what to expect, but I was excited to open it up.

 Here's a first peek at the goodies.
 The box is packed all the way to the top with snacks.